fjvallarino/monomer/docs/tutorials/02-styling.md

 the border and background of a widget.

 Given that style settings are provided as a list, the combination logic gives priority to the latest value set.
-This allows, for instance, to easily set all sides to one padding size and leave the right side with a different value:
+This allows, for example, to set all sides to one padding size and leave the right side with a different value:

 ```haskell
 node `styleBasic` [padding 10, paddingR 0]